hearvox/unreliable-news/ref/apis-for-fact-checking.md

 # APIs and Tools for fact-checking

-While fact-checking will always be a hands-on, human-powered process, many <a href="https://github.com/hearvox/unreliable-news/blob/master/ref/news-verification-checklists.md">fact-checking steps</a> can be computer-assisted.
+While fact-checking will always be a human-powered, hands-on process, many <a href="https://github.com/hearvox/unreliable-news/blob/master/ref/news-verification-checklists.md">fact-checking steps</a> can be computer-assisted.

 Some steps return domain data that that can help auto-distiguishing fact-based from fake news.
 Most promising so far is:
 * Year online, date of doamin registration (Alexa, Domain BigData, DNA Trails).